SinLok/GameOfLive-Demo/README.md

 ## 2. System Configuration

+ - In project folder: `src` stored all frontend source code, `controllers` and `models` stored all backend source code. `public` folder stored all images and html files.
  - Cookies and Session expire after 24 hours
  - Backend server update "next generation" every 1 second
  - Re-generate color to user if user first time enter the game or cookies and session expired.